 - PEP 7307 – Implementing Legal Strategies in Sport and Fitness Programs

-The student must satisfactorily pass the comprehensive examination before the Master of Arts in Sport and Fitness Administration degree is awarded.
+The student must satisfactorily pass the comprehensive examination with a grade of 75% before the Master of Arts in Sport and Fitness Administration degree is awarded.
+Please see our standard operating procedures for more information regarding the administration of the comprehensive exam.